vrglab/LowpEngine_/README.md

 Unity like Game Engine. fully free and open source.

 # Building
-Clone the project using Visual Studio and it should work out of the box
+Clone the project using git `git clone git@github.com:vrglab/LowpEngine_.git` and Run the `Genearte` file that your os can execute

 # Currently Supported features
 This are all of the feature that are already fully or partially implemented into the engine